bmchrist/ten-up-ten-down/Readme.md

-Run GraphQL server: go run main.go
+Run GraphQL server: `go run .` in gql-server

-Run frontend - yarn start in client-app subdir
+Run frontend - `yarn start` in ten-up-client-app subdir

 A game has players and rounds
 In a round each player has a bid and a score